microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-02.md

 ## Tips

-- Add a SQL IP firewall rule to restrict access to just your local IP & Azure
+- Add SQL IP firewall rules to restrict access to just your local IP & Azure trusted services
+- Use `docker compose up --build --remove-orphans` to re-build & re-deploy the Docker images locally